globalcitizen/zomia/DEVLOG.md

     - Processed and integrated 'pickup' noises (8 bit stuff sounds out of place), 'drop' noises (not yet in use), 'breathing' noises (not yet in use)
     - More research (Scythians may have influenced Dian culture: pole worship, Palaung/Karen origins in Mongolia, Pyu city-states thought to have used 'Sak' language family, etc.)
     - Changed quit from escape to shift+Q (preparation for modal menu display)
+    - Made icons for future standing with religious factions
+    - Linecount 4917

  * __2016-09-13__ (4-5 days remaining / 12 days used):
     - Discolor then slowly color-shift back to normal player footsteps when treading in blood or water